ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/configuration/licensing/licensing-overview.markdown

 {PANEL: Offline Activation, Upgrade, and Renewal}

-If your sever is disconnected from the internet, RavenDB's default automatic renewal feature cannot trigger renewal.
+If your server is disconnected from the internet, RavenDB's default automatic renewal feature cannot trigger renewal.
 The feature must be disabled and the license must be manually placed, either directly in the settings.json or in the license.json file.